 Microsoft Launcher review

-Like Bixby Home on Samsung, Microsoft Launcher comes with Feed.
-On the top, you can see your account info with weather, rewards and calendar events.
-Below account info, we have Bing search bar which also supports camera search.
-Camera search allows to take a picture of an item or scan a barcode.
+Like Bixby Home and Google News Feed, Microsoft Launcher comes with its own Feed.
+On the top, you can see your account info with weather, rewards, and calendar events.
+Below the account info, we have the Bing search bar which supports camera as well as barcode scan.

-The dock is another excellent tool in Microsoft Launcher.
-On the home screen, you can quickly access favourite apps and settings by swiping up on the line below Bing Search bar.
-Apps like Google Play, Phone, messages, Camera etc. with settings like Wi-Fi, Airplane Mode, Bluetooth, Torch, Mobile Data etc. can be opened from Dock.
-The feature is similar to iOS’s Control Center, but the look and feel are different.
-You can customise Dock in “Personalization settings” menu.
+On the home screen, you can quickly access favourite apps and settings by swiping up on the line below the Bing Search bar.
+Apps like Google Play, Phone, Messages, Camera etc., with settings including Wi-Fi, Airplane Mode, Bluetooth, torch, mobile data etc., are available in the dock menu.
+The feature is similar to iOS’s Control Center, but the look is different.
+You can customise Dock in settings.

-Without the settings, Microsoft Launcher review is not useful.
-You can change themes in the launcher.
-It comes with Light, Dark and Transparent themes.
-With Light theme, you get a white coloured background, and with Dark, you get black coloured.
-With Transparent the background wallpaper stays as background all the time.
-You can change the background blur, opacity, and the accent colour in the settings.
+The launcher comes with light, dark, and transparent themes.
+With the light theme, you get a white coloured background, while the dark theme offers a black look.
+The transparent theme shows the home screen wallpaper as the background.
+You can change the background blur, transparency, opacity, and the accent colour in the settings.